-Pre-requisites: PSY-638, PSY-717, PSY-RSS27 Delivery Method: In person Grading Default: Credit/No Credit Only Learning Outcome(s):
+Pre-requisites: PSY-638, PSY-717, PSY-RSS27

 - 1. Know how to formulate emergent research questions and associated hypotheses; - 2.
 Know how to design research methods appropriate for these questions/hypotheses; - 3.
 Be able to write a dissertation proposal methods section for their research questions/hypotheses; and (if beyond the proposal stage) - 4.
 Be able to deal with problems encountered in data collection and analysis.